copy/lowcaml/readme.md

 Usage
 -----

 Dune users can use this library by vendoring it in their project.
-Non-dune users can run `dune install` which will install `lowcaml.exe` in their current opam switch.
+Findlib users can run `dune install` which will install `lowcaml.exe` in their current opam switch.

 You will need a custom rule that invokes `lowcaml.exe` and a library with C stubs.
 In the following, `my_stubs_lowcaml.ml` is the input while `lstubs.ml` and